nelson6e65/fedora-atom-builder/README.md

 Is intended for Fedora 32 bits arch.
 Should work for 64 bits, but there is an `*.rpm` installer in official [Atom releases](https://github.com/atom/atom/releases) already.

+> Note: Changes in build procedure throws errors for versions 1.10.1+.
+> Some bugs in x86 building where fixed in atom-1.13.*-beta versions, so `1.11` and `1.12` atom versions are incompatibles with x86 building.

 ## Dependencies
 As [Atom build requirement](https://github.com/atom/atom/blob/master/docs/build-instructions/linux.md#requirements), you will need **Node.js** and **npm** installed:
 - Node.js (0.10.x or above)